PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 • Clearly outline your questions or concerns.

-• Ask for specific updates, such as the status of probate, timelines for distribution, or outstanding debts.
+• Ask for specific updates, such as the status of probate, information about estate assets, timelines for distribution, or outstanding debts.

 Sometimes, a simple, formal request can prompt the executor to re-engage and fulfill their duties.